-As of May 2008, the firm held \$36 billion (6% of total assets) of U.S. government and federal agency obligations (including securities guaranteed by the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation) included in "Financial instruments owned, at fair value" and "Cash and securities segregated for regulatory and other purposes" in the consolidated statement of financial condition.
-In addition, as of May 2008, \$122.7 billion of the firm's financial instruments purchased under agreements to resell and securities borrowed (including those in "Cash and securities segregated for regulatory and other purposes"), respectively, were collateralized by U.S. government and federal agency obligations.
-As of May 2008 \$2.3 billion of the firm's financial instruments purchased under agreements to resell and securities borrowed, were collateralized by other sovereign obligations.
-As of May 2008, the firm did not have credit exposure to any other counterparty that exceeded 2% of the firm's total assets.
+As of November 2008, the firm held \$45.2 billion (10% of total assets) of U.S. government and federal agency obligations included in "Financial instruments owned, at fair value" and "Cash and securities segregated for regulatory and other purposes" in the consolidated statement of financial condition.
+In addition, as of November 2008, \$120.0 billion of the firm's financial instruments purchased under agreements to resell and securities borrowed (including those in "Cash and securities segregated for regulatory and other purposes"), respectively, were collateralized by U.S. government and federal agency obligations.
+As of November 2008 \$4.7 billion of the firm's financial instruments purchased under agreements to resell and securities borrowed, were collateralized by other sovereign obligations.
+As of November 2008, the firm did not have credit exposure to any other counterparty that exceeded 2% of the firm's total assets.